 There are four main components in an SNMP-managed network:

-- SNMP agent: This program runs on the hardware or service being monitored, collecting data about various metrics like bandwidth use or disk space.
-When queried by the SNMP manager, the agent sends this information back to the management system.
+SNMP agent: This software runs on the hardware or service being monitored, collecting data about disk space, bandwidth use and other important network performance metrics.
+When queried by the SNMP manager, the agent sends the requested information back to the management system.
 An agent may also proactively notify the NMS if an error occurs.
-Most devices come with an SNMP agent preinstalled; it typically just needs to be turned on and configured.
+Most devices come with an SNMP agent pre-installed but it typically needs to be turned on and configured.

 How SNMP works

 Most of the time, SNMP functions in a synchronous model, with communication initiated by the SNMP manager and the agent sending a response.
 These commands and messages, typically transported over User Datagram Protocol (UDP) or Transmission Control Protocol/Internet Protocol (TCP/IP), are known as protocol data units (PDUs):

 - GETBULK: Sent by the SNMP manager to the agent to obtain large tables of data by performing multiple GETNEXT commands.

 - SET: Sent by the SNMP manager to the agent to issue configurations or commands.

 - TRAP: An asynchronous alert sent by the agent to the SNMP manager to indicate a significant event, such as an error or failure, has occurred.